aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsm-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLS in Android via Java or Online App" h2="Export PPSM file to XLS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Slide Show (PPSM) file format is a presentation format used by Microsoft PowerPoint.
+It is a file format that is used to store presentations and slideshows.
+It is a popular format for presentations, but it is not compatible with many other applications.
+Therefore, it is necessary to convert PPSM files to other formats such as XLS in order to make them compatible with other applications.

+<h2>How Aspose.Total helps for ppsm to xls conversion</h2>

-You can easily convert PPSM file to XLS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert PPSM files to XLS in a two-step process.
+In the first step, Aspose.Slides for Android via Java can be used to export PPSM files to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert HTML to XLS.
+This two-step process is simple and efficient, and it allows developers to quickly and easily convert PPSM files to XLS.
+Aspose.Total for Android via Java is a powerful and reliable suite of components that makes it easy to convert PPSM files to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}